Monetra/libmonetra/README.md

 About
 =====

-LibMonetra is the C library for communicating Main Street Softworks products that utilize the Monetra IP/SSL protocol.
-It was created by Main Street Softworks for use in their Monetra Payment Engine and associated products.
+LibMonetra is the C library for communicating Monetra Technologies, LLC products that utilize the Monetra IP/SSL protocol.
+It was created by Monetra Technologies, LLC for use in their Monetra Payment Engine and associated products.
 Such as, UniTerm.

 v8 Changes